WHAT ARE THE ADVANTAGES OF BEING SEEN PRIVATELY?

-I HAVE INSURANCE, DO I NEED TO INFORM THEM FIRST?
+I HAVE PRIVATE MEDICAL INSURANCE.
+DO I NEED TO INFORM THEM FIRST?

 Yes.
 It is important to check that your health insurance company will cover the cost of the treatment you are seeking, so that you are not left with any unexpected bills.
 Any shortfall or lack of cover will be need to be paid by the patient.

 If you provide details of your scheme, policy number and pre-authorisation number, in most instances your insurer can be billed directly, rather you having to get involved in payment arrangements.